mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

     * Remove the exposition-only concept _`possibly-packed-in-matrix`_ that was introduced in R1, as it is overly restrictive.
 (Input matrices never need to have unique layout, even if they are not packed.)

+* Revision 2 to be submitted 2024-11-15

+    - [ ] Remove rank-1 and rank-k update overloads without a `Scalar alpha` parameter.
+Retain rank-1 and rank-k update overloads with this parameter.

+    - [ ] Constrain "linear algebra value type" to be neither `mdspan` nor an execution policy (`is_execution_policy_v<Scalar>` is `false`).
+This will prevent ambiguous overloads, even if we retain overloads without `Scalar alpha` or add them later.

+    - [ ] Add nonwording sections motivating this change.

 # Abstract

 We propose the following changes to [linalg] that improve consistency of the rank-1, rank-2, rank-k, and rank-2k update functions with the BLAS.

 1. Add "updating" overloads to all the rank-1, rank-2, rank-k, and rank-2k update functions: general, symmetric, and Hermitian.
 The new overloads are analogous to the updating overloads of `matrix_product`.
-For example, `symmetric_matrix_rank_k_update(A, scaled(beta, C), C, upper_triangle)` will perform $C := \beta C + A A^T$.
+For example, `symmetric_matrix_rank_k_update(alpha, A, scaled(beta, C), C, upper_triangle)` will perform $C := \beta C + \alpha A A^T$.
 This makes the functions consistent with the BLAS's behavior for nonzero `beta`, and also more consistent with the behavior of `matrix_product` (of which they are mathematically a special case).

 2. Change the behavior of all the existing rank-1, rank-2, rank-k, and rank-2k update functions (general, symmetric, and Hermitian) to be "overwriting" instead of "unconditionally updating."
-For example, `symmetric_matrix_rank_k_update(A, C, upper_triangle)` will perform $C = A A^T$ instead of $C := C + A A^T$.
+For example, `symmetric_matrix_rank_k_update(alpha, A, C, upper_triangle)` will perform $C = \alpha A A^T$ instead of $C := C + \alpha A A^T$.
 This makes them consistent with the BLAS's behavior when `beta` is zero.

 3. For the overloads of `hermitian_rank_1_update` and `hermitian_rank_k_update` that have an `alpha` scaling factor parameter, only use _`real-if-needed`_`(alpha)` in the update.
 This ensures that the update will be mathematically Hermitian, and makes the behavior well defined if `alpha` has nonzero imaginary part.
 The change is also consistent with our proposed resolution for LWG 4136 ("Specify behavior of [linalg] Hermitian algorithms on diagonal with nonzero imaginary part").